sebastianrothe/wp-datepicker-jquery/README.md

 A Datepicker for Wordpress with JQuery UI

 ## TODO
-- use jquery slim
+- use jquery slim - not possible with datepicker
-- remove jquery migrate
-- use custom jquery-ui
+- use custom jquery-ui only with datepicker
-- style datepicker
 - add noscript